 The East Rim is home to the famous Horseshoe Bend.
 It’s one of the few places where you can get a really good view of the Colorado River.
 It’s also right next to Page, Arizona which is home to the popular Antelope Canyons.

-Most of the West Rim is part of the Hualapai Indian Tribal Lands.
+Most of the West Rim is part of the Hualapai Indian Tribal Lands and makes for a great day trip from Las Vegas.
 Here you’ll find the Grand Canyon Skywalk, a glass bridge that lets you walk out over the canyon.
 It’s also home to the beautiful Supai Village and Havasu Falls.